mikepqr/tidytwitter/README.md

 ```
 tidytwitter tweets
 ```
-will delete all of your tweets except those that:

- - are older than `--days` (default: 60), or
- - have more than `--favorite_threshold` favorites (default:20), or
+deletes all of your tweets that are older than --days (default: 60) except those that you have favorited yourself or have more than --favorite-threshold favorites (default: 20).
- - you have favorited yourself

 ```
 tidytwitter favorites
 ```
-will delete all your favorites except those that:

- - are older than `--days` (default: 60), or
- - are of one of your own tweets
+deletes all of your favorties that are older than --days (default: 60) except those that are of your own tweets.

 ```
 tidytwitter both
 ```
-will delete both tweets and favorites.
+deletes both tweets and favorites.

 See `tidytwitter --help`, `tidytwitter tweets --help` and `tidytwitter favorites --help` for more.